StemVibrations/STEM/docs/formulation.rst

 constitutive law.
 The constitutive behaviour can be either linear elastic or non-linear.
 User-defined non-linear interface models can be implemented through the UMAT interface (see :doc:`API_definition`).
 For all interface constitutive laws, only the normal and tangential stiffness components are considered.

+Interfaces can only be defined between lines, surfaces or volumes.
+Thus it cannot be defined between points.

 .. _uvec_formulation: